jonyszone/TourMate/README.md

 # 📝 Introduction

 TourMate is an Android application that is like an assistant for a roamer.
 Here in this application included some features like users can easily find suggested places.
-It will also show them the nearby important places.[Suggested Edits](https://docs.readme.com/docs/suggested-edits)** feature on every page.
-It's like GitHub Pull Requests, but for text!
+It will also show them the nearby important places.

 Want to ease your users into it with some fancy marketing pages?
-You can enable a **[Landing Page](https://docs.readme.com/docs/landing-page)**
+Knock me at jonyszone@gmail.com

 # 📈 User Experience